-In an earlier article “The Growing Significance of Life Cycle Costing – BREEAM” Adrian Wilkins, national life cycle champion for Faithful+Gould, explained the importance of life cycle costing (LCC) in the Building Research Establishment Environmental Assessment Method (BREEAM) – a method for assessing, rating, and certifying the sustainability of buildings.
+In my earlier article “The Growing Significance of Life Cycle Costing – BREEAM” , national life cycle champion for Faithful+Gould, explained the importance of life cycle costing (LCC) in the Building Research Establishment Environmental Assessment Method (BREEAM) – a method for assessing, rating, and certifying the sustainability of buildings.

 Life Cycle Costing currently provides four BREEAM credits that can help achieve a higher excellent or outstanding rating for a building during the design stage and to do so, there are some key considerations for both the client and the project teams to acquire these credits.

 The Management section 02 (Man02) of BREEAM encourages the use and sharing of life cycle costing and service life planning to improve design, specification and through-life maintenance and operation.
 This helps deliver whole life value on a project.

 By providing relevant capital cost and design information at the appropriate RIBA Stages of a project, the following benefits of Man02 can be realised:

 - 4 BREEAM credits:

 - 2 credits at RIBA Stage 2 for an elemental life cycle cost plan

 - 1 credit at RIBA stage 4 for component level option appraisals